chunyuyuan/testing_hw/README.md

 ### Pyramid Adapter: UNI → Mask2Former Feature Maps

-UNI2-h outputs a single-scale feature map at stride 14 (patch size).
-Mask2Former requires multi-scale features at strides 4, 8, 16, and 32.
-I designed a **UNIPyramidForMask2Former** adapter that:
+UNI2-h outputs a single-scale feature map at stride 14 (patch size), whereas Mask2Former requires multi-scale features at strides 4, 8, 16, and 32.
+To bridge this gap, I designed the UNIPyramidForMask2Former adapter.
+Prioritizing the architectural suggestions from the original paper, the adapter works as follows:

 1. Takes the stride-14 UNI feature map.
 2. Interpolates it (bilinear) to four target resolutions: H/4, H/8, H/16, H/32.